bodias/machine-learning/projects/capstone/capstone_report_template.md

 Home Credit is trying to minimize its loss due to loan defaults in a way that they accurately approve credit to customers that are likely to pay their debt.
 With supervised learning, we are able to build a model to predict their clients' repayment abilities, based on historical data provided by Home Credit through Kaggle.

 The final solution will be built as follows :
-1. Load files provided by Kaggle;
-2. Perform an Exploratory Analysis of the dataset;
+1. Perform an Exploratory Analysis of the dataset;
-3. Transform data to a suitable format to the machine learning algorithms;
+2. Transform data to a suitable format to the machine learning algorithms;
-4. Train a baseline model, and a state of the art model;
+3. Train a baseline model, and a state of the art model;
-5. Evaluate model results and adjust parameters;
+4. Evaluate model results and adjust parameters;
-6. Predict results on the test data and submit it to Kaggle to obtain the final score.
+5. Predict results on the test data and submit it to Kaggle to obtain the final score.

 The final score will be obtained after submitting test predictions to Kaggle.